Why I Write

 - 4 min read

 Since I was a little girl, I wrote poetry.
-It was my way of dealing with life—its beauty, its chaos, and everything in between.
-Over time, writing became more than just a quiet hobby.
-It became my stress relief.
-My creative outlet.
-My lifeline when life got too heavy.
+It was how I made sense of life—its beauty, its chaos, and everything in between.
+What began as something quiet and personal slowly became my stress relief, my creative outlet, and, at times, my lifeline when life felt too heavy to carry on my own.

-In 2020, I was diagnosed with cancer.
-That moment changed everything.
-I started putting my poetry into books, not because I wanted to be famous, but because I didn’t want everything I had learned to be lost.
-I wanted my grandchildren, my family, and even strangers to know the lessons life had taught me through some of its hardest trials.
+In 2020, I was diagnosed with cancer, and that moment changed everything.
+I began putting my poetry into books, not because I wanted recognition, but because I didn’t want what I had learned to be lost.
+I wanted my grandchildren, my family, and even strangers to know the lessons life had taught me through some of its hardest seasons.

 Why I Started This Blog & Website